 Two preliminaries:.
 One: I was there at the first night, in seat W14 at the back of the Orchestra Stalls.
 If you weren’t, then you will have to take my word for it in terms of what actually happened.
 Two: I am a philosophical psychologist (cf. http://www.psypress.com/authors/i9043-tim-short) so if you would like to respond, do so to exactly what I write below and not to something in the vicinity of what I say which annoys you.
 If you want to be formal about it, I suppose the proposition for which I am arguing is “the scene was appropriate.”

 I will start by outlining the events I saw and then show that all of the objections aiming to show that the scene was inappropriate fail.

 A foreign army is occupying Switzerland.
-At the point in the libretto of interest, we are told that some soldiers force the local women to dance with them.
-One woman is offered champagne, somewhat against her will.
+At the point in the libretto of interest, some soldiers force the local women to dance with them.
+One woman drinks champagne, somewhat against her will.
 She acquiesces nervously.
-She is then doused in champagne.
+The soldiers douse her in champagne.
 The leader of the occupying forces, Gesler, molests her by placing a pistol between her legs at around mid-thigh level.
 She moves on to the dining table, upon which is placed a large table-cloth.
 She disappears behind a group of perhaps 10-15 soldiers.
 Shortly afterwards, she reappears naked.
 The duration of the nudity was something like half a second.
 She partly wraps the table-cloth around her and moves away from the table.
-The hero, Tell, appears and ensures that she is fully covered.
+The hero, Tell, then ensures that she is fully covered.

 That’s it for the stage action.
 There ensued enormous amounts of booing which interrupted the action.
 One man shouted out “one step too fucking far mate” and another shouted “Holten out”.
 (Kaspar Holten is Director of Opera at the ROH.)
 There were a number of noisy walkouts.